 I truly believe that the best recipe is the one you already have the ingredients for on hand!
 Here are a few ingredient substitution suggestions:

 • Yes, you can absolutely use fresh pineapple!
 You will need 4-5 cups.
-You can also use canned crushed pineapple.
+You can also use canned crushed pineapple or pineapple tidbits.

 • Substitute brown sugar for the white sugar.